davorg/gigs/index.md

 It didn't last long - just a couple of years.
-I was often slow at getting round to writing the reviews, and I sometimes found I couldn't really remember much.
+I was often slow at getting round to writing the reviews, and I sometimes found I couldn't really remember enough detail to make the reviews interesting.
 For the last few months, I was just posting videos.
-I think I had the idea I would go back and fill in the reviews.
+I think I had the idea I would go back and fill in the reviews later.
 I never did.

 At the end of 2015, I finally stopped.
 But the site remained online and it still gets a few visitors from Google every month.